yniks/callback-to-generator/Readme.md

 A function overloaded as a `async generator` via `[Symbol.asyncIterator]` annotation.

-## tags
+## Tags
-    event to generator, looping of events,  for events, sequnceing events
+    event to generator, looping of events,  for events, sequencing events

+## :bookmark_tabs: Maintaned untill usable for ME